ippontech/blog-usa/posts/ethereum-development-tips.md

 ![Testnets](/images/2018/09/blockchain-interns-04.png)

 This all seems really interesting, and you can’t wait to dive in.
 But first let’s give you a tour of the different tools and techniques to develop on Ethereum.
-We may have lied a bit about the fact that there is “a Ethereum blockchain”.
+We may have lied a bit about the fact that there is "a Ethereum blockchain”.
 There are actually several!
-The “mainnet”, is the only one that really matters, and where all the “real” money circulates.
+The "mainnet”, is the only one that really matters, and where all the "real” money circulates.

 However, you cannot develop a smart contract and then just launch it on the mainnet.
 Well you could, but it is not free, and a contract on the mainnet will be there until Doomsday, its code forever unalterable.
-Developers use “testnets” which grant you free ether to test and faster mining time.
+Developers use "testnets” which grant you free ether to test and faster mining time.
 Here is a list of tools that can help you get connected and develop:

 ![Truffle framework](/images/2018/09/blockchain-interns-05.png)
 1. [Truffle](https://truffleframework.com): A popular and complete development framework for Ethereum, enabling you for example to run automated tests of your contracts, compile, migrate and deploy them.
 It also has a lot of promising features we did not use in the first phase of the project.